 Visiting a prospective university can be both exciting and stressful.
-On the one hand, you’re keen to see with your own eyes everything the institution has to offer, but you also want to make sure you use the open day to collect all the information you need.
+On the one hand, you’re keen to see with your own eyes everything the institution has to offer, but you also want to make sure you use their open day or campus tour to collect all the information you need.

-With so much to take in and limited time, our top tips tell you what you should and shouldn’t do when visiting a university open day.
+It's never too early to start going on open day visits and with so much to take in, our top tips tell you what you should and shouldn’t do when going on an open day or campus tour.

 Speak to students

-One of the best ways to get an idea of what a university is like is to speak to students currently studying there.
+One of the best ways to get an idea of what a university is like is to speak to students currently studying there during the open day.
 While ambassadors will be available, it’s a good idea to talk to students studying your course to learn about their experiences and what you should expect.

 Prepare your questions